-Queens-based 'Fire Island' star chats Pines history, more
+'Fire Island' reality show cast member Justin Russo talks gay community's history, more - amNewYork

 Below, Russo chats about Pines history, show drama and more.

-"Fire Island," produced by Kelly Ripa and Mark Consuelos, premieres Thursday at 8 p.m.
+Catch the two-hour premiere of “Fire Island,” produced by Kelly Ripa and Mark Consuelos, Thursday at 8 p.m.

 Explain what this stretch of Fire Island means to the gay community.